letscontrolit/ESPEasy/docs/source/Rules/Rules.rst

    "
    WiFi#Connected
    ","
-   Triggered when the ESP has connected to wifi.
+   Triggered when the ESP has connected to Wi-Fi.
    ","

    .. code-block:: html

      on WiFi#Connected do
 	  SendToHTTP,url.com,80,/report.php?hash=123abc456&t=[temp2#out]
 	 endon